 The UK has provided thousands of weapons to Ukraine's armed forces since Russia's invasion in late February 2022.

-Western countries began cautiously, supplying helmets and flak jackets, before then limiting supplies to defensive weapons.
+Western countries began cautiously, supplying helmets and flak jackets, before eventually providing more advanced weapons, such as tanks.

 - A squadron of Challenger 2 tanks with armoured recovery and repair vehicles

 - A donation of AS90 guns.
 This will comprise a battery of eight guns at high readiness and two further batteries at varying states of readiness.
 This donation will not impact the existing AS90 commitment to Estonia.

 - Hundreds more armoured and protected vehicles will also be sent, including Bulldog and Mastiff.